childsish/graph/README.md

 ### Adding edges

-Edges are also added using `PartiteGraph::edge_edge`.
-However, unlike `Graph`, vertices are not created automatically and first need to be added using `PartiteGraph::add`.
+Edges are also added using `PartiteGraph::add_edge`.
+However, unlike `Graph`, vertices are not created automatically and first need to be added using `PartiteGraph::add_vertex`.
 Additionally, an edge can not be created between two vertices from the same partition.

 ```cpp
 #include <graph/PartiteGraph.h>